Emily focuses on civil litigation involving damage to people and to property as well as proprietary interests, insurance, recovery and costs.

-During her second six Emily did a mix of criminal and civil work, prosecuting and defending at both magistrates and crown court level and this has provided her with not only the knowledge to deal with criminal aspects of the law, but also an excellent ability to quickly read and digest large quantities of paperwork with an eye for relevant detail, something she is regularly praised for by clients and Judges.
+During her second six Emily did a mix of criminal and civil work, prosecuting and defending at both magistrates and crown court level and this provided her with not only the knowledge to deal with criminal aspects of the law, but also an excellent ability to quickly read and digest large quantities of paperwork with an eye for relevant detail, something she is regularly praised for by clients and Judges.

 Emily has particular experience in the following areas of employment and discrimination law: